tmustafiz/VSCodeToolBridger/README.md

 1. Open Command Palette (`Ctrl+Shift+P` / `Cmd+Shift+P`)
 2. Run **"Tools Bridger: Add MCP Server"**
 3. Follow the prompts to configure your server

+> **Note**: The command palette currently only supports stdio transport.
+For streamable/SSE configurations, use the settings.json method with the configuration ready for when these transports become available.

 ### Method 3: VS Code Settings UI